Neuropsychological & Educational Testing for Children and Adolescents

 These children often receive negative feedback from teachers, parents, and/or peers who may grow impatient or frustrated by the child’s behavior.
-For example, a child with undiagnosed ADD/ADHD who jokes around during class is likely to be reprimanded by the teacher and because he has not been able to pay attention to instructions, he will have more difficulty completing assignments, leading to poor grades and a belief that he isn’t as smart as his peers.
+For example, children with undiagnosed ADHD who joke around during class are likely to be reprimanded by their teachers, and because they have not been able to pay attention to instructions, they will have more difficulty completing assignments, leading to poor grades and a belief that they aren’t as smart as their peers.

 This leads to a subsequent cycle of avoidance, disengagement, and performance decline.
-The child may act out at school and at home as he experiences anger, embarrassment, and depression over being called out by the teacher or teased by peers.
+Children may act out at school and home as they experience anger, embarrassment, and depression over being called out by teachers or teased by peers.

 With a proper diagnosis, the symptoms that may be getting your child into trouble now can be effectively managed so that your child has an opportunity to succeed.

 We conclude every evaluation with clear and practical recommendations that help parents and teachers better understand each child’s behavior so they can fully support their progress.
 What matters, in the end, isn’t whether the child has a label but rather that they have the support they need to reach their potential.

 The length of the evaluation depends on multiple factors, such as type of evaluation, presentation of the child, amount of record review, and complexity of the case.

 Every evaluation will begin with a free phone consultation with one of our neuropsychologists.
 Then, an initial interview appointment will be scheduled with the parents, during which the neuropsychologist will obtain a detailed history for the child.
 After the initial interview, parents can generally expect the evaluation to occur within the following timelines: